 Why don’t more Pennsylvania-bred chefs tweak it for their menus and give it an upscale spin?
 Meat and Potatoes, the downtown Pittsburgh gastropub, does a Southern version with fried chicken, bourbon and bacon-infused syrup, and a savory cheddar jalapeño waffle for brunch, but ignores the PA heritage version entirely.
 (They also do a fancy bologna sandwich for lunch, but that’s another story.)
 Supper in Philadelphia serves chicken over a biscuit with truffle mustard cream sauce, which is at least a step closer to my goal of a chicken and waffle on every plate, but it’s still a nearly fruitless search.

 In the meantime, I’ll continue to make it at home with the remnants of my roasted chicken, a quick batch of waffles, and a pan of poultry gravy—it’s gotta be creamy, and it’s gotta have that golden hue.
-If you’re from Pennsylvania and have memories of chicken and waffles, leave your thoughts in the comments.
-I’d love to hear your variations and if you’ve seen it elsewhere in the country.
+Nothing’s more comforting to a Pennsylvania girl.

 Amish Chicken and Waffles

-adapted from Brunch by Marc Meyer and Peter Meehan
+Waffles (adapted from Brunch by Marc Meyer and Peter Meehan)

 - 1 large egg

-- 4 tablespoons (2 oz.) unsalted butter, melted
+- 4 tablespoons (2 ounces; 57 grams) unsalted butter, melted

 - 1/2 teaspoon baking powder